YUCXY/medtok_reimplement/README.md

 - [x] Educational and open for community improvements

 ## Disclaimer
 This is an unofficial re-implementation for educational and research purposes, and to further my own understanding of the methods described in the paper.
-This codebase is part of a series of independent implementations of recent ML papers to build practical understanding and demonstrate reproducibility.
-All credits for the original idea and research go to the authors of the paper.
+This codebase is part of a series of independent implementations of recent ML papers to build practical understanding and demonstrate reproducibility.  <br/>
+**Most importantly, all credits for the original idea and research go to the authors of the paper.**